jinfu-leng/ROS_Nodes/wsn_charging_simulation/problem_1/readme.txt

 - Visualization:
 -- Do not run visualization for experiments.
 It is too slow.
 Do use it for debugging.
--- Specify the values of the parameters in the top of "start_visualization.py".
+-- Specify the values of the parameters in the top of "start_visualization.py" and "vis_config.py".
 -- Run "python start_visualization.py" to start the visualization.